UCI-GDIM31/w0-setup-check-in-kyingie/README.md

 ### Development

 1. Programming (any languages/ frameworks)
+    R language in R Studio for Statistics.

 2. Game development (any engine)
+    N/A

 3. Unity
+    N/A, I used Github for R language.

 ### Programming & Game Development Concepts